selfsame/fen2/JOURNAL.md

 How do apps commucate with the system app?
 There are some calls (quit, new_window, set_window, close_window)

 Also, there is an issue with file reloading not knowing which app & path is proper.

+I am working on reloading, which meant checking every app to see if it's root is a prefix of the changed file.
+The actual reload function is getting a relative path maybe, need to sort that out.

+Ok reloading an app works but reloading the system app seems to fail by the launched app not loading it's images correctly.

+# 11-01-2022

+Thinking about communication between processes and the system app.
+Ideally the 'children' can call some standard functions (quit, new_render_texture, etc.) handled by the system and not the rust environment.
+This allows the system to manage windows, clean up, etc.

+My current plan: said functions will get ahold of the system app and call corresponding handlers, returning their returned values.
+My only worry is that the `system` app will be hard to access, but I can always store it under a special key.

+Program is freezing up after I put system app into the `APPS` mutex, believe it's because of the lock.
+I will probably have to have a separate mutex for the system_process.
+(I did do that)

+Ok and the real problem is in my bridging call i would need to access system, which was already locked in the loop to update.